Notable Alumnae and Alumni

 Chelsea Eriksen ’11 (English: Creative Writing) knows her music.
 For years, she’s been following up-and-coming and established bands, tearing through record after record while keeping an ear out for new releases and fresh acts.
 While at Wells, she served as music editor for The Sycamore magazine and held a summer internship with the Ithaca radio station WVBR.
 So it’s no surprise that since graduating, she’s put in the work to make herself a part of the music scene.

-Since receiving her degree, Chelsea has built her expertise and experience through internships with Big Hassle Media and Electric Lady Studios in New York City.
+Since receiving her degree, Chelsea has built her expertise and experience through internships with Big Hassle Media and Electric Lady Studios in New York City, and she's currently working as a publicist at Effective Immediately PR, still in the City.
 At the same time, she’s been contributing writing for RELIX, the Deli, and Glide magazines, listening to new records, attending concerts and festivals, interviewing musicians, working with them on promotional materials, and establishing professional relationships with bands and their managers.

 Those who’ve met Travis Niles ’09 (History) know him as approachable, insightful and easygoing—traits that he learned to use to work with others during his year as Wells’ head resident advisor, two-year term as Collegiate Trustee and member of the FARGO Board.
 The opportunities Travis took to develop these skills have also contributed to his continuing success in newer environments.
 For example, he spent his first two years after graduating working with youth and community services organizations under the provenance of AmeriCorps’ VISTA projects, directing volunteers in the organization’s programs.